gurijalaram/TestRailReporting/README.md

 7. You are ready to run the tests.

-## List of special modules that are not included into a common build
+## List of special modules that are not included into a common build:
  - **database** module location "../db"

 ## Building the project